VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 These different mixing mechanisms will impact the structure of near core region as it is illustrated in Fig. 2.
 The value of the period spacing infered for these differents models will then be different as we will see in this lab.

 ![mesa output](/thursday/Fig3_Noll2024.png "Fig. 2: Properties around the core of 1 M, solar-metallicity models computed with the Maximal overshoot (blue, solid), overmixing (pink, dashed), penetrative convection (green, dotted) and semiconvection (yellow, dash-dotted) core boundary mixing schemes.
 Panel a: Radiative and adiabatic gradients.
 Panel b: Actual temperature gradients.
 Panel c: Brunt-Väisälä frequency profile.
 Panel d: Helium composition profile.
 Figure from Noll et al. (2024)")

-In this maxilab the objective is to reproduce (in a much more basic way for a purpose of saving time) the work of [Noll et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024A%26A...683A.189N/abstract).
-Therefore, you should expect your results to only match qualitatively the results of the paper.

 ### What you'll learn